-Prepares students for careers in the field of cosmetology as shampoo technicians.
+Prepares students for careers in the field of cosmetology as Salon and Spa Support Specialists.
 Learning opportunities develop academic and professional knowledge required for job acquisition, retention, and advancement.
 The program emphasizes specialized training for safety, sanitation, state laws, rules and regulations, chemistry, anatomy and physiology, structure of the hair, diseases and disorders of the hair and scalp, hair and scalp analysis, basic hair and scalp treatments, basic shampooing techniques, reception sales, management, employability skills, and work ethics.
 Graduates are employable as a cosmetology salesperson, salon manager, or salon owner.